Why Choose Health Care Systems Administration?

 As the health care industry continues to grow and expand, the demand for skilled health care managers also increases.
 Employment is expected to grow faster than average with the fastest growth in home health agencies, residential care facilities and practitioners' offices and clinics.
 This program has been designed in two formats, one for students who enter the program either as freshmen or who transfer into the program after having completed an associate degree and the second for students who wish to complete a bachelor's degree while waiting to enter an associate degree program.

-The Health Care Systems Administration program also is offered in Grand Rapids.
-In the Grand Rapids program, the professional courses are offered in the evenings.
+The Health Care Systems Administration program is also available in Grand Rapids, where the professional courses are offered in the evenings.
 General education requirements may be taken at a local college or university and transferred to fulfill Ferris graduation requirements.
 A minimum of 30 semester credit hours must be earned at Ferris in order for the degree to be granted

 Students can earn a Bachelor of Science degree in Health Care Systems Administration prior to, at the same time as, or after earning a degree in one of the clinical programs (Respiratory Care, Radiography, Sonography, Nuclear Medicine, Nursing, Clinical Lab Sciences, and Dental Hygiene).

-Program courses are taught online, on the Big Rapids campus, and evenings in Grand Rapids.
-Two internships are required – a six week internship in a hospital setting and a ten week internship during their last semester.
+Program courses are taught on the Big Rapids campus, online, and evenings in Grand Rapids.
+Two internships are required – a six week internship in a hospital setting and a ten week internship during the last semester.

 For more information contact: Gail L Bullard, DHED, MHA, RN Assistant Professor and Program Coordinator